roshanrateria/wanderagent_code/README.md

 MIT License

-**Built by Team ROAR — designed for real-world travel problems, solved with task-specialized models for high reliability.**
+**Built by Roshan Rateria — designed for real-world travel problems, solved with task-specialized models for high reliability.**